hbctraining/DGE_workshop_salmon/lessons/R_refresher.md

 ## Visualizing data

 5. Often it is easier to see the patterns or nature of our data when we explore it visually with a variety of graphics.
-Let's ggplot2 to explore differences in the average expression of the Myc gene based on genotype.
+Let's ggplot2 to explore differences in the expression of the Myc gene based on genotype.

-     - Plot a boxplot of the mean expression of Myc for the KO and WT samples using `theme_minimal()` and give the plot new axes names and a centered title.
+     - Plot a boxplot of the expression of Myc for the KO and WT samples using `theme_minimal()` and give the plot new axes names and a centered title.

 ## Preparing for downstream analysis tools